School Safety and Belonging

 Aevidum

 The word Aevidum means "I've got your back."
 The Aevidum club at Spring Grove Area High School works to create a school climate where students feel accepted, appreciated, acknowledged, and cared for.
-The club works to create a place where teachers, students, and staff embrace these values and support each other every day.
+The club strives to create a space where teachers, students, and staff share these values and support one another every day.
 Aevidum sees the importance of starting and continuing conversations about mental health and suicide prevention.

 Friends and Fun Day

-The Friends and Fun Festival club is for students that are interested in working with special needs students from Spring Grove High School as well as neighboring schools.
-The FFF is a field day type event that provides a fun and social experience for diverse students in the Autistic Support and Multiple Disabilities classrooms in Spring Grove Area School District.
+The Friends and Fun Festival club is for Spring Grove Area High School students interested in working with students with special needs.
+The FFF is a field day-type event that provides a fun and social experience for diverse students in the Autistic Support and Multiple Disabilities classrooms in Spring Grove Area School District.

 GSA Club

-The goal of the Gay-Straight Alliance Club (GSA) at the High School is to promote a safe community for every person regardless of his/her sexual preference or gender identity.
+The goal of the Gay-Straight Alliance Club (GSA) at the High School is to promote a safe community for every person, regardless of his/her sexual preference or gender identity.
 Members of the GSA will work to increase awareness while educating the social community in a frank but respectful manner.
-The GSA is a creative and respectful outlet in which to understand all viewpoints.
-Most importantly, the GSA is a fun and exciting group in which to reduce social stigmas and lead by example.
+The GSA is a creative and respectful outlet that fosters understanding of all viewpoints.
+Most importantly, the GSA is a fun and exciting group that helps reduce social stigmas and leads by example.

 WEB (Where Everyone Belongs)

-WEB is a middle school orientation and transition program that welcomes 7th graders and makes them feel comfortable throughout the first year of their middle school experience.
-WEB also acts as an anti-bullying program for our school by providing it with a cadre of student leaders who look for bullying behavior and help stop it.
-WEB gives older students permission to be aware of and report any negative behavior they see, creating a safer school for everybody.
+WEB is a middle school orientation and transition program that welcomes 7th graders and helps them feel comfortable throughout their first year of middle school.
+WEB also serves as an anti-bullying program for our school by providing it with a cadre of student leaders who identify and help stop bullying behavior.
+WEB gives older students permission to be aware of and report any negative behavior they observe, creating a safer school environment for everyone.

 LINK Crew

 Link Crew is a transition program that provides social and academic support throughout the year for ninth-grade students.
 This program utilizes upper-classmen as leaders, motivators, role models, and teachers.
-Selected leaders make a commitment to attend and actively participate in multiple training sessions as well as social events.
+Selected leaders commit to attend and actively participate in multiple training sessions as well as social events.
 They will also commit to working with and building relationships with a selected group of freshmen throughout the year.

 Project TEAM

-Project Team for grades K - 6 is a comprehensive bullying prevention/social and emotional school-wide program.
+The Project Team for grades K-6 is a comprehensive bullying prevention and social-emotional school-wide program.
 Project TEAM aims to improve our schools’ climate and culture, making sure all students feel connected and part of the team.
 Students learn the six foundations of Project TEAM: Helping Others, Positive Change, Anti-Bullying, Problem Solving, Resiliency, and Leadership.
-Students will gain an understanding of what the foundations are, why they are important, and how to implement them in their lives in and out of school.
+Students will gain an understanding of the foundations, their importance, and how to apply them in their lives, both in and out of school.

 Student Lighthouse

 Spring Grove Area High School believes that leadership is influence, that everyone can have influence, and that everyone can be a leader.
 We also believe that leadership skills can be taught and learned.
 Students who are part of our Student Lighthouse have a more formalized opportunity to use the leadership skills they are learning in high school.
-The Student Lighthouse collaborates with staff and students to identify ways they can improve our school in three areas of focus: academics, culture, and leadership.
+The Student Lighthouse collaborates with staff and students to identify ways to improve our school in three key areas: academics, culture, and leadership.

 Bullying and Cyberbullying Information and Resources